Chicago Oncology Nurse Diagnosed With Stage 4 Cancer Focuses On Positive, Raising Money For Research

 The Schlatters recently posted fundraising signs in their front yard, and they’re already getting donations from passersby.
 Her goal is $5,000.

-This CBS 2 report comes ahead of a Stand Up To Cancer special broadcast.MORE NEWS: Loyola Celebrating Sister Jean's 102nd Birthday With Virutal Celebration
+This CBS 2 report comes ahead of a Stand Up To Cancer special broadcast.MORE NEWS: Sullivan High School Upgrades Have One Problem--New Windows That Don't Open

 The live event to raise awareness and money for cancer research will be chock full of celebrity appearances.
 You can catch the show on CBS Chicago Saturday night at 7p.m.
 CT.